Augustana University

 Website | www.augie.edu |

-It is the largest private university in the state[6] and offers Bachelor of Arts degrees in more than 50 major fields of study.
-Students also participate in a variety of extracurricular activities, including musical ensembles and NCAA athletic programs.
+Augustana is South Dakota's largest private university[6] and offers Bachelor of Arts degrees in more than 50 major fields of study.

 - ^ Cite error: The named reference